Ministry of Defence (India)

 The President of India is the ceremonial commander-in-chief of the armed forces of the country.
-The Ministry of Defence provides policy framework and resources to the armed forces to discharge their responsibility in the context of the defence of the country.
-The Indian Armed Forces (including Indian Army, Indian Air Force, Indian Navy) and Indian Coast Guard under the Ministry of Defence are primarily responsible for ensuring the territorial integrity of India.
+The Ministry of Defence provides policy framework and resources to the armed forces to discharge their responsibility in the context of the country's defence.
+The Indian Armed Forces (including the Indian Army, the Indian Air Force, the Indian Navy) and the Indian Coast Guard under the Ministry of Defence are primarily responsible for ensuring the territorial integrity of India.

-As per Statista, MoD is the largest employer in the world with 2.92 million employers.
+As per Statista, MoD is the largest employer in the world with 29.2 lakh (2.92 million) employees.

-At present, the undergoing new creation of National Defence University, for training of military officials and concerned civilian officials, will be administered and overseen by the Ministry.
-The Ministry organises and runs Republic Day celebrations and parade every year in January, hosting a chief guest.
+At present, the new creation of National Defence University, for the training of military officials and concerned civilian officials, will be administered and overseen by the Ministry.
+The Ministry organises and runs Republic Day celebrations and parade every year in January at Rajpath, hosting a chief guest.
 The Ministry has the largest budget among the federal departments of India and currently stands third in military expenditure in the world, among countries of the world.

+The Parliamentary Standing Committee on Defence, consisting of elected members from both the Lok Sabha and the Rajya Sabha, is tasked with this ministry's legislative oversight.

 History

-A Military Department was created in the Supreme Government of the English East India Company at Kolkata in the year 1776, having the main function to sift and record orders relating to the Army issued by various Departments of the Government of East India Company.
+A Military Department was created in the Supreme Government of the English East India Company at Calcutta in the year 1776, having the main function to sift and record orders relating to the Army issued by various Departments of the Government of East India Company.
 The Military Department initially functioned as a branch of the Public Department and maintained a list of Army personnel.

 With the Charter Act 1833, the Secretariat of the Government of the East India Company was reorganised into four departments, each headed by a secretary to the Government.
 The armies in the presidencies of Bengal, Bombay and Madras functioned as the respective presidency armies until April 1895, when the presidency armies were unified into a single Indian Army.
 For administrative convenience, it was divided into four commands: Punjab (including the North West Frontier), Bengal (including Burma), Madras and Bombay (including Sindh, Quetta and Aden).

 The supreme authority over the Indian Army was vested in the Governor General-in-Council, subject to the control of the Crown, which was exercised by the Secretary of State for India.
-Two members in the council were responsible for military affairs.
+Two members of the council were responsible for military affairs.
 One was the Military Member, who supervised all administrative and financial matters.
 The other was the commander-in-chief who was responsible for all operational matters.
-The Military Department was abolished in March 1906 and was replaced by two separate departments; the Army Department and the Military Supply Department.
-In April 1909 the Military Supply Department was abolished and its functions were taken over by the Army Department.
+The Military Department was abolished in March 1906 and replaced by two separate departments; the Army and the Military Supply departments.
+In April 1909 the Military Supply Department was abolished and the Army Department took over its functions.
 The Army Department was redesignated as the Defence Department in January 1938.
 The Department of Defence became the Ministry of Defence under a cabinet minister in August 1947.